 Metropolitan Washington Restaurant Week Rules & Standards

-To register for Restaurant Week, your restaurant must be a member in good standing of the Restaurant Association Metropolitan Washington (RAMW).
-Registrations are accepted only via the RAMW online enrollment portal.
+To participate in Restaurant Week, your restaurant must be a member in good standing of the Restaurant Association Metropolitan Washington (RAMW).
 If your restaurant is not a current member, please join online here.

 Restaurant Week is not just about a discounted lunch or dinner; it is about creating a dining experience, and in doing so, it is imperative that our participating restaurants adhere to the RAMW Restaurant Week promotion standards that reflect excellence in: